BioJulia/PopGen.jl/docs/io/readingdata.md

 ---
-id: file_import
+id: readingdata
-title: Reading in data
+title: Reading data
-sidebar_label: Reading in data
+sidebar_label: Reading data
 ---

 PopGen.jl (via PopGenCore.jl) provides a handful of file readers with which to create `PopData`.
 Each of the file types have their own file reader denoted simply by the file type: